lucasbrandao4770/ParalellCryptoMining/README.md

   sudo apt-get install make
   ```

-## Sequential
+## Compiling and Running the Code

-To compile and run the sequential baseline code, follow these steps:
+To compile and run the baseline code, follow these steps (we will use the sequential code for this example):

 1. Navigate to the `sequential` directory:
    ```bash
    cd path/to/sequential
    ```

-2. Compile the code using the provided Makefile:
+2. Compile the code using the provided `Makefile`:
    ```bash
    mingw32-make
    ```